 Select the category (or categories) and tag(s).
 On the right side of your screen, you’ll have the option to select or add new categories and tags for your post.

 Categories are used to define the general topics on your blog.
 Ideally, your blog will only have 5-7 categories so choose them thoughtfully.
 Well-chosen and well-used categories can make a reader’s experience on your blog pleasant.
 They also provide a basic structure or “outline” for your content.

 Tags are more specific — too specific to be categories themselves.
-Many people don’t use tags (I don’t).
-If you do, use as many as is necessary to keep your information organized without getting messy.
+Use as many as is necessary to keep your information organized without getting messy.

 Preview.
 Once you’re done writing, hit the Preview button in the top right of your screen to see what your post will look like.

 Save, schedule, or publish your post.
 WordPress has an autosave feature, which automatically saves your writing every few minutes.